MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-copilot-faq.md

 Copilot for Sales includes the Copilot for Microsoft 365 subscription and will be available February 1, 2024.
 [See our pricing page for more information](https://www.microsoft.com/ai/microsoft-sales-copilot#featuresandpricing).

+### How does Copilot for Sales work?

+Copilot for Sales uses an Outlook add-in and a Teams app to bring the context of your CRM into your sellers' workflows.
+[Learn more about Microsoft Copilot for Sales](https://www.microsoft.com/ai/microsoft-sales-copilot).

+### Is Copilot for Sales safe and secure?

+Copilot for Sales is a certified Microsoft app.
+That means it meets our rigorous security and compliance standards.
+See [Security, Privacy and Compliance](#security-privacy-and-compliance) for more information.

+Get information about license requirements, role requirements, and region availability in [Introduction to Microsoft Copilot for Sales](introduction.md).

 ## Licensing

 ### When is Microsoft Copilot for Sales available for purchase?